 The emerging business relationship with Dre, DOC, Suge, and Dick Griffey continues, as well as more praise for Dre's talents behind the boards, complete with everyone following his lead as things are slowly but surely starting to happen.
-They talk about the early days of "213", a trio consisting of Snoop Doggy Dogg, Nate Dogg, and Warren G. Warren, a cousin of Dre's, passes a tape to Dre (who likes it), leading to a conversation between Snoop and Dre, a studio visit the next day, and the rest is history.
-Mr. Griffey talks about them recording in his studio (also making the point that the most expensive part of recording is the studio time).
-He makes it clear he knew nothing about the "rap or hip hop scenario", but let's them "do their own thing".
-Snoop then talks about the special vibe of being in the studio all night ("till about 5, 6 in the morning"), as well as making the most out of the opportunities that were given to him and others who hadn't been out of the neighborhood before then.
-The chapter closes acknowledging the lack of structure as the label gets off the ground, but this would quickly change.
+They talk about the early days of "213," a trio consisting of Snoop Doggy Dogg, Nate Dogg, and Warren G. Warren, a cousin of Dre's, passes a tape to Dre (who likes it), leading to a conversation between Snoop and Dre, a studio visit the next day, and the rest is history.
+Mr. Griffey talks about them recording in his studio, also making sure to note that the most expensive part of recording is the studio time.
+He makes it clear he knew nothing about the "rap or hip hop scenario," but let's them "do their own thing."
+Snoop then talks about the special vibe of being in the studio all night ("till about 5, 6 in the morning"), as well as making the most out of the opportunities that were given to him and others who hadn't been out of the neighborhood before.
+The chapter closes by acknowledging the lack of structure as the label gets off the ground, but this would quickly change.

 "Everybody was following Dre, because people knew that Dre was the man, like everything that touched was like, Gold or Platinum or better." -Doug Young